nebfield/snpQT/docs/user-guide/workflows.md

 - **Removal of non-autosomal SNPs**: The default mode of `snpQT` is to keep the sex chromosomes.
 If the user wishes to remove the sex chromosomes, use `--keep_sex_chroms false`

-- **Heterozygosity check**: Extract highly independent SNPs based on Linkage Disequilibrium (LD) and Major Histocompatiblity Complex (MHC) regions, then identify and remove heterozygosity outliers (samples that deviate more than 3 units of Standard Deviation from the mean heterozygosity).
+- **Heterozygosity check**: Identify and remove heterozygosity outliers (samples that deviate more than 3 units of Standard Deviation from the mean heterozygosity).
 The distribution of the samples' heterozygosity is vizualized through a histogram and scatterplot.
 Extreme heterozygosity implies inbreeding and/or DNA contamination.

 - **Check for cryptic relatedness and duplicates**: Check for cryptic pairs of relatives using `plink`'s pihat.
 The default is to remove one sample with the lowest call rate from each pair of relatives.
 Relatedness is defined as 3rd degree or closer (default threshold for this step is pihat is 0.125).
 This threshold can be changed using the ‘--pihat‘ parameter.